Programming-Training-And-Practice/java-sonic/README.md

 > ## Amazon Web Services (AWS).
 >
 >> ### AWS Lambda.
+>> * The time limit of execution AWS Lambda is 15 minutes.
 >
 >> ### Amazon API Gateway.
+>> * The Gateway API that calls AWS Lambda with an http request has a 30 second run time limit.
 >
 >> ### Amazon S3.
 >